Ahaiman/community-network/README.md

 > In complex networks, a network is said to have a **community structure** if the nodes of the network can be grouped into groups of nodes with dense connections internally, and sparser connections between the groups.

-The project been submitted ad a final project of "Software Course" with final grde of 100.
+The project been submitted as a final project of "Software Course" with final grade of 100.

 --------
 Project Description